dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 ### Transforming input keys

-Keys are supposed to be symbols but you can attach a key tranformation to a schema, e.g. for converting strings to symbols:
+Keys are supposed to be symbols but you can attach a key tranformation to a schema, e.g. for converting strings into symbols:

 ```ruby
 user_hash = Types::Hash.schema(name: Types::Strict::String).with_key_transform(&:to_sym)